 Porcelain (no metal) crowns are metal free and look very natural, unlike traditional old-style crowns which often display a distinctive metal line adjacent to the gum line.

-Porcelain fused to metal this combines the appearance of porcelain with the added strength of metal.
+Porcelain fused to metal combines the appearance of porcelain with the added strength of metal.

 Gold crowns tend to be used for back teeth as gold can be strong in thin sections, therefore less tooth destruction takes place in preparing space for the crown.